kspkritika/SNAKES/README.md

 As you collect the gems, you grow in size.
 But, if you run into yourself, you die.
 Also, if you hit the boundaries or the lion, you die.
 The lion appears after collection of every 5 gems.

+You need to save all the image and sound files on your system and rum akkk.py to play this game

 To play this game, you need following things:<br />
     - python 2.7<br />
     - minimum 17 inch laptop<br />